 People who have received or are actively receiving certain cancer therapies are at an increased risk for developing osteoporosis.
-Osteoporosis and osteopenia (the precursor to osteoporosis) are medical terms for decreases in bone density, or a "thinning" of the bones, which increases the risk of fracture (breakage) of the affected bones.
-The disease most often affects the hips, spine and wrists, and is responsible for 2 million fractures a year in the U.S. Cancer survivors at risk for osteoporosis should take steps to prevent the disease and have appropriate screening.
+Osteoporosis and osteopenia (the precursor to osteoporosis) are medical terms for decreases in bone density, or a "thinning" or weakening of the bones.
+This increases the risk of fracture (breakage) of the bones.
+It most often affects the hips, spine and wrists, and is the cause of 2 million broken bones a year in the United States.
+Cancer survivors at risk for osteoporosis should learn more to take steps to prevent it and have appropriate screening.

 Our bones provide support and structure for our body, as well as storage for essential nutrients.
 Your bones are continually being damaged and repaired by a complex system involving osteoclasts, which are cells that break down old bone, and osteoblasts, which are cells that form new bone.
-The body maintains a delicate balance between the breakdown of old or damaged bone and the formation of new bone, also known as bone remodeling, to maintain bone strength.
-Estrogen, parathyroid hormone and testosterone play critical roles in regulating bone remodeling.
+The body maintains a delicate balance between the breakdown of old or damaged bone, and the formation of new bone, to maintain bone strength.
+The hormones estrogen, testosterone, and parathyroid hormone play critical roles in regulating bone remodeling.
 In osteoporosis, more bone is being destroyed than is being formed, leading to weakened bones.

 Who is at risk?

 - Women who have premature (early) menopause or decreased estrogen production due to cancer therapy (i.e. women taking hormonal therapy, such as aromatase inhibitors or leuprolide; or menopause induced by surgery, chemotherapy or radiation).
 Of note, tamoxifen increases the risk of osteoporosis in premenopausal women, but can actually increase bone density in menopausal women, thereby decreasing the chance of osteoporosis.